 Websites back then were created by learning HTML.
 This was done by going to a bookshop and buying huge books taking them home and then reading them.
 Looking back the markup language was not that complicated (although you’d think we were putting a man on the moon given the size of the books we read) it was the random incompatibility of the browsers and screen resolutions that seemed to be the biggest challenge.

 The ‘internet’ back then was changing rapidly (or at least our experience of it).
 So far it had consisted of CompuServe or connecting to bulletin boards via dial-up.
 At the time this was like science fiction, even if you had to pay per minute for connection time.

-The latest version of our site which me and Jonny designed/launched last year was version 6, this is the story that got us there.
+The latest version of our site which Jonny and I designed/launched last year was version 6, this is the story that got us there.

 DreamWeaver saved my sanity.
 It meant we could do things like use templates to speed up the production process, manage the remote content directly from the design environment, draw design layouts in Photoshop and then design over them.
 We still had to code but this made it so much easier.

 What it also gave us (which was great) was a place to experiment, to push HTML and CSS to see what it could do.
 We went crazy with layers, we had tables, we had frames.
 We subscribed to all the web design magazines we could think of and concentrated all our spare time to keep up with the latest fashions online.